-These results were so promising that researchers concluded MCTs should be used to prevent obesity while also kick starting weight loss.
+These results were so promising that researchers concluded MCTs could be used to prevent obesity, while also kick-starting weight loss.

-Scientists strongly believe MCTs are safe to include in a weight loss program because they do not contribute to weight gain, cause negative side effects, or increase metabolic risk factors[*].
+Scientists strongly believe MCTs are safe to include in a weight loss program because they may not contribute to weight gain, cause negative side effects, or increase metabolic risk factors[*].

-When people use MCT oil and exogenous ketones and don’t see the positive results they’re capable of producing, it may come down to user error.
+When people use MCT oil and exogenous ketones and don’t see the positive results they’re capable of producing, it usually comes down to user error.

-If you’re trying to use MCT oil to clean up your diet and undo all the excess carbs you’re eating, you’re going to be disappointed with the results, especially as they relate to weight loss.
+The best way to get into nutritional ketosis is by staying under your recommended daily carb limits.
+If you’re trying to use MCT oil to clean up your diet and undo all the excess carbs you’re eating, you’re going to be disappointed with the results, especially when it comes to weight loss.

 MCT oil is best used in addition to an already clean and optimized keto diet.
-It’s an easy way to jump start your brain and body with available ketones while you fast, or go longer between meals.
+It’s an easy way to jump-start your brain and body with available ketones while you’re fasting or increasing the interval between meals.